Copyright © 2016

 Thomas indicated that Mister Cruikshank should take the stool while he rolled one of the logs over that were used as extra seating.
 With the two glasses now filled with brandy, both of them toasted the King and then took a sip.
 Before a word could be exchanged, a familiar voice filled the late afternoon air.

-"You did indeed O'Malley.
+"You did indeed O'Rourke.
 Percy, how did you talk your way into our family home?"

-"Afternoon Sharpe, O'Malley.
+"Afternoon Grey, O'Rourke.
 So it's your home now is it.
-Well Sharpe you stock a fine brandy and keep good company.
+Well Grey you stock a fine brandy and keep good company.
 Perhaps the Sergeant might invite you to dinner also."

 "Don't give me that Percy.
 I know damn well you're up to something.
 I've known you far too long Mister so you can cut the 'Oh so nice' act and come out with it before you get more brandy or a meal."